getsentry/rfcs/text/0075-span-thread-id.md

 # Drawbacks

-Spans can span (pun not intended) multiple threads and could be started or stopped by different threads than they originated from.
+Spans may span (pun not intended) multiple threads and could be started or stopped by different threads than they originated from.
 If we wanted to be more precision, we would need to track which thread a span was ended by which thread - this seems excessive and something we can add later.

 One obvious drawback is that by design, we would also be collecting some of the data twice (at least the thread ids) which is inefficient.
 The better solution and one optimized for payload size/performance would have probably been to create some sort of shared structure that both profiling and performance could reference, I think if we wanted to go that way it would be a part of a larger effort and should be out of scope for this proposal.